 - Scented after-shave cologne or perfume is not to be worn.
-(Patients may be allergic to specific scents, or find them to be offensive). - Daily showering and the use of deodorant is required. - Make-up is to be minimal and natural in appearance. - Hats of any kind are prohibited. - You will be immediately removed from the clinical site if you smell of alcohol, cigarettes, or any illegal substances.
+(Patients may be allergic to specific scents or find them to be offensive). - Students will be immediately removed from the clinical site if you smell of alcohol, cigarettes, or any illegal substances.